“X” is for “X-Rated”

 Traps and Tips

 1.)
 How did each planning session feel?
-There are no guarantees in improv – and both models can certainly prove joyous for different reasons – but generally participants will feel thwarted by the first model and at least comparatively encouraged by the second.
-There can be a joy in creatively shooting down others’ ideas, but ultimately this leaves very little of value on the brainstorming white board.
+There are no guarantees in improv – and both models can certainly prove joyous for different reasons – but generally, participants will feel thwarted by the first model and at least comparatively encouraged by the second.
+There can be undeniable pleasure in creatively shooting down others’ ideas, but ultimately, this leaves very little of value on the brainstorming whiteboard.

 3.)
 Which approach was more likely to result in a fun party?
 This is when the visual representations of the two rounds are worth a thousand words.
 Little survives the carnage of blocking and wimping on the first board, while the second likely displays a delightful array of brilliant and off-kilter ideas (many of which are probably brilliant in their unique off-kilter way too).
 By joyously embracing all ideas, players are now likely to find inspiration for exciting offers that might not have been immediately apparent.